say-yas/say-yas.github.io/_pages/research.md

 <img src="../assets/img/research.png" style="width: 85%"/>
 </center>

-The long-term research goal is to build robust models for modern AI, such as pre-trained models and large models.
+The long-term research goal is to build understand, evaluate, and enhance modern AI models, such as pre-trained and large foundation models.
 We create new theory, algorithms, applications, and open-sourced library to achieve our goal.
 These days, we are specifically interested in **large language models (LLMs)** [evaluation](https://llm-eval.github.io/) and [robustness enhancement](https://llm-enhance.github.io/).

 Our research consists of the following topics with selected publications: [[View by year](https://jd92.wang/publications/)] [[Google scholar](https://scholar.google.com/citations?user=hBZ_tKsAAAAJ)]